thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 2)  Insert the 16mm screws into the four holes of the flight controller from bottom, then insert four rubber spacers into the screws from the top of the flight controller.
-Orient the flight controller so that the micro USB port side faces the PLA\_1 part, and that the power input of the flight controller faces the direction of the 4 pillars of the PLA\_2 part.
+Orient the flight controller so that the micro USB port side of the FC faces the PLA\_1 part, and that the power input of the flight controller faces the direction of the 4 pillars of the PLA\_2 part.

 ![](./media//media/u11.jpeg)![](./media//media/u13.jpeg)